Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 • Team Cheers: Encourage kids to cheer for each other, whether they win or lose.

-So, whether your child is dribbling like a MVP, shooting like a young Steph Curry, or just having fun running up and down the court, celebrate their advancement.
+So, whether your child is dribbling like a MVP, shooting like a young Steph Curry, or just having fun running up and down the court, celebrate their progress.
 And don’t forget: a trip to the ice cream parlor after a good practice never hurts. 🍦🏀

 FAQs About Teaching Kids Basketball